inators/bugerator/tags/1.1.8/readme.txt

 = 1.1.8 =

-Overdue update that added a couple of new features (see readme)
+Overdue update that added a couple of new features (see readme).
+Backup bugerator.css file before updating if you customized it.

 = 1.1.7 =